mojaloop/mojaloop-specification/documents/API Definition v1.0.md

 **Figure 52 -- Client receiving an expired transfer**

 To limit these kinds of error scenarios, the clients (Payer FSP and optional Switch in [Figure 52](#figure-52)) participating in the ILP transfer should allow some extra time after actual expiry time during which the callback from the server can be received.
-The client or clients should also query the server after expiry, but before the end of the extra time, if any callback from the server has been lost due to communication failure.
+The client(s) should also query the server after expiry, but before the end of the extra time, if any callback from the server has been lost due to communication failure.
 Reconciliation could still be necessary though, even with extra time allowed and querying the server for the transaction.

 #### 6.7.1.6 Optional Additional Clearing Check